jfspps/howtos/ProgrammingC++/2_WindowsAPIApplications.md

 ### Closing the application

-As highlighted by the switch block, we define code under `WM_DESTROY` to generate a `WM_QUIT` message, which ultimately finds its way into `WinMain()`'s `GetMessage()`:
+As highlighted by the switch statement, we define code under `WM_DESTROY` to generate a `WM_QUIT` message, which ultimately finds its way into `WinMain()`'s `GetMessage()`:

 ```cpp